pe-st/garmin-connect-export/README.md

 optional arguments:
   -h, --help            show this help message and exit --version             print version and exit
-  -v, --verbosity       increase output verbosity --username USERNAME   your Garmin Connect username or email address (otherwise, you will be prompted) --password PASSWORD   your Garmin Connect password (otherwise, you will be prompted) -c COUNT, --count COUNT
+  -v, --verbosity       increase output and log verbosity, save more intermediate files --username USERNAME   your Garmin Connect username or email address (otherwise, you will be prompted) --password PASSWORD   your Garmin Connect password (otherwise, you will be prompted) -c COUNT, --count COUNT